vtraag/leidenalg/README.md

 INTRODUCTION
 ============

-This package implements the louvain algorithm in C++ and exposes it to python.
-It relies on (python-)igraph for it to function.
+This package implements the louvain algorithm in ``C++`` and exposes it to ``python``.
+It relies on (python-)``igraph`` for it to function.
 Besides the relative flexibility of the implementation, it also scales well, and can be run on graphs of millions of nodes (as long as they can fit in memory).
 The core function is ``find_partition`` which finds the optimal partition using the louvain algorithm for a number of different methods.
 The methods currently implemented are:

 Modularity
   This method compares the actual graph to the expected graph, taking into